 The Clever Fingers programme is used together with scissor skill activities and are delivered weekly to pupils who have been identified by staff and parents.
 Fine motor skills are vital to the development of many competencies in young children.
 Activities are divided into sections focusing on warming up, hand and finger strength, manipulation and eye-hand co-ordination.
 In addition the sessions include early pattern and letter writing skills.

-Mrs Grace Smith, School SENCO
+Mrs Zara Smith, School SENCO

 Tel: 01227 760084